Eligibility Requirements

 8. Financial Capacity

 The institution has the financial base to support its operations and sustain them in the future.
-It demonstrates a record of responsible fiscal management, including appropriate debt levels.
+It demonstrates a record of responsible fiscal management.

 The institution:

-- undergoes external financial audit by a certified public accountant or a public audit agency.
+2. undergoes external financial audit by a certified public accountant or a public audit agencythat reports financial statements on the institution separately from any other related entity or parent corporation.
 For private institutions the audit is annual; for public institutions it is at least every two years.
 (Institutions under federal control are exempted provided that they have other reliable information to document the institution’s fiscal resources and management.)

 9. Administration